-- text\pos An optional two-integer tuple that represents the origin of the text on the splash screen image.
+- text\pos An optional 2x integer tuple that represents the origin of the text on the splash screen image.
 The origin of the text is its lower left corner.
 A unit in the respective coordinate system is a pixel of the image, its origin lies in the top left corner of the image.
 This parameter also acts like a switch for the text feature.
 If omitted, no text will be displayed on the splash screen.
 This text will be used to show textual progress in onefile mode. - text\size The desired size of the font.
 If the size argument is a positive number, it is interpreted as a size in points.
 If size is a negative number, its absolute value is interpreted as a size in pixels.
 Default: 12 - text\font An optional name of a font for the text.
 This font must be installed on the user system, otherwise the system default font is used.
 If this parameter is omitted, the default font is also used. - text\color An optional color for the text.
-HTML color codes ('#40e0d0') and color names ('turquoise') are supported.
-Default: 'black' (Windows: the color 'magenta' / '#ff00ff' is used to indicate transparency, and should not be used) - text\default The default text which will be displayed before the extraction starts.
+Either RGB HTML notation or color names are supported.
+Default: black (Windows: Due to a implementation issue the color magenta/ rgb(255, 0, 255) is forbidden) - text\default The default text which will be displayed before the extraction starts.
 Default: "Initializing" - full\tk By default Splash bundles only the necessary files for the splash screen (some tk components).
 This options enables adding full tk and making it a requirement, meaning all tk files will be unpacked before the splash screen can be started.
 This is useful during development of the splash screen script.
 Default: False - minify\script The splash screen is created by executing an Tcl/Tk script.
 This option enables minimizing the script, meaning removing all non essential parts from the script.
 Default: True - rundir The folder name in which tcl/tk will be extracted at runtime.
 There should be no matching folder in your application to avoid conflicts.
-Default: '\\splash' - name An optional alternative filename for the .res file.
+Default: \\splash - name An optional alternative filename for the .res file.
 If not specified, a name is generated. - script\name An optional alternative filename for the Tcl script, that will be generated.
 If not specified, a name is generated.